proksee-project/proksee-cmd/README.md

 # Proksee

-Proksee is a suite of command line tools for performing assembly, annotation and visualization of microbial genomes.
+Proksee is a suite of command line tools for performing assembly and evaluation of microbial genomes.

 ## Release